Pain (Three Days Grace song)

-"Pain" is a song by Canadian rock band Three Days Grace.
-It was released on September 19, 2006 as the second single from their second studio album, One-X.
+"Pain" is a song by the Canadian rock band Three Days Grace.
+It was released on September 19, 2006, as the second single from their second studio album, One-X. The song topped the Canada Rock, as well as the US Mainstream Rock and Alternative Airplay charts.
+It was certified Platinum by Music Canada in February 2018 and 4× Platinum by the Recording Industry Association of America in November 2025.

-Background
+Background and composition

-According to former vocalist Adam Gontier, "Pain" is "a song about feeling like you're constantly numb to things around you, thanks to your own actions, and it's about being sick of that feeling."
+"Pain" was written by Adam Gontier and was produced by Howard Benson.
+The song came together when the group was in Bancroft, Ontario, at their friend's cottage in Stiemer's Lake.
+It was influenced from Gontier's rehab stint in 2005 after struggling with addiction to OxyContin.
+According to Gontier, the song describes "feeling like you're constantly numb to things around you, thanks to your own actions, and it's about being sick of that feeling."
+He also stated that the chorus has "one of the strongest lyrics" on the album.

+According to the sheet music published at Musicnotes.com, by Alfred Music Publishing, the track runs at 81 BPM and is in the key of G major.
+Gontier's range in the song spans from the notes E4 to B5.

+Versions

 There are three versions of the song "Pain".
 The first version is the album version of song.
-The second version is an acoustic version of "Pain" that is available for download along with an acoustic version of "Animal I Have Become" on most online music stores including iTunes.
+The second version is an acoustic version of the song that is available for download along with an acoustic version of "Animal I Have Become" and the main version of "Pain".
+It is included on the Pain EP, a digital exclusive release.
 The third version runs 3:28 long and is titled "Pain (Pleasure Mix)".
 The song was serviced to contemporary hit radio on June 3, 2008.

 Chart performance

-"Pain" has become the band's biggest hit to date.
-It reached number one on the Billboard Modern Rock Tracks chart for four consecutive weeks, becoming their biggest hit on that chart to date.
+"Pain" peaked at number one on the Billboard Modern Rock Tracks chart for four consecutive weeks.
 It stayed on the chart for 30 weeks where the prior single "Animal I Have Become" and next single, "Never Too Late" stayed longer on the chart at 41 weeks and 43 weeks respectively.
 On the Billboard Hot Mainstream Rock Tracks chart, it reached number one and stayed there for thirteen consecutive weeks.
-It also hit number 44 on the Billboard Hot 100, becoming their first single to chart in the top 50 of the Hot 100 and their highest charting single to date.
+It also reached a peak of number 44 on the Billboard Hot 100, becoming their first single to chart in the top 50 of the Hot 100 and their highest-charting single to date.

-"Pain" also held the number one spot on many Canadian rock stations for weeks, and was the most-requested song ten weeks in a row.
+"Pain" also peaked at number one on the Canadian rock chart for two weeks.
+The song peaked at number 52 on the Canadian Hot 100.
 It also reached number one on the MuchMusic Countdown.

-The song was featured on episodes of Criminal Minds, CSI: NY, and Ghost Whisperer, and is a playable song in the music video games Rock Revolution and Rock Band 3.